WebOrigami/docs/src/content/language/scope.md

 - `sumSquares` and `power` are defined at the module's top level
 - `Math` and other global objects are defined by the language and the environment

-Block scoping is both automatic and precisely defined, so it's not too hard to learn.
-Given some code to read, programmers generally can correctly predict what is or isn't in scope.
+Scope in Graph Origami works the same way, but instead of working up a hierarchy of lexical programming blocks, Graph Origami scope works its way up a hierarchy of folders and data.

+## Extend the language by leveraging scope

+You can use this system to make new functions available to any part of Graph Origami — the ori CLI, the framework's [template system](/framework/templates.html), `.graph` files, or [expressions in YAML files](yaml.html).
+All you need to do is make a JavaScript file available somewhere in scope.

+In the example above, placing a file like `greet.js` in the same folder as the `site.graph` file makes the `greet` function available to expressions in `site.graph`.

-## Define a project root
+## Determine what's public with project structure

+Graph scope lets you use the file system structure of your project as one way to configure what's available to your own code as well as what's available to end users.

+You can take advantage of graph scope to hide internal details.
+If the sample project above publishes the contents of `site.graph`, a user will be able to browse to `index.html` — but will not be able to see `greet.js` or `ReadMe.md`.

+## Default scope

-By default, Graph Origami tools like the [ori](/cli) command-line interface (CLI) search in the current directory.
+By default, Graph Origami tools like the [ori](/cli) command-line interface (CLI) search in the current directory, then the collection of built-in functions.

 If you ask ori to evaluate an expression that includes a deeper file system path, it will search from that deeper location up to the current directory.

 To use that same folder tree as an example: